microsoft/genaiscript/README.md

 ## (Optional) GPSpec specifications

 Natural language documents that instantiate gptools in a particular context.
-GPTools parses `*.gpspec.md` markdown files as specification (`env.spec`).
+GenAIScript parses `*.gpspec.md` markdown files as specification (`env.spec`).
 Links define the content (`env.files`).

 The `.gpspec` context is automatically generate when running a tool on a file or set of files.